 I don’t watch it….except, of course, when Barry Manilow is a guest.
 Even then, I don’t watch the live show; I’ll let my trusty TiVo record it for me.

 I understand the popularity of the show.
-What I don’t understand is
+What I don’t

 As I was on my way to the airport on Friday the 5th, I read an e-mail message on my PDA announcing a new marketing book.
 Since I am an avid student of marketing, I probably would have ordered the book anyway, but the contest to promote the launch of the book made the immediacy of the purchase all the more compelling.
 The author was attempting to reach #1 status on Amazon by midnight, Friday.